-- Check out our favorite dog anxiety vests of 2020 here.
+- Check out our favorite dog anxiety vests here.

 Your dog’s paws are in constant contact with the ground, and they can easily get injured, get thorns or glass stuck, or get debris lodged between the toes.
 Additionally, their nails could be the issue, as nails that are too long may splinter and cause pain.
 Dogs will also often attempt to chew their nails shorter if they are too long, so be sure to check that their nails are not damaged or curling into their paw pads.